 What’s Happening With Social Media These Days?

-If you thought preparing chiles rellenos was difficult and labor intensive, try posting on social media these day.
+If you thought preparing chiles rellenos was difficult and labor intensive, try posting on social media these days.
 It’s a jungle out there!
+Lol!
 Honestly, I personally have never heard so much negativity on food post than I have this past year.
 It makes me sad.
 Not just my post, but many post in general.
-When people are commenting that they just search a post to read the comments, it’s kind of discouraging to keep sharing new recipes.
 That’s just my feeling towards that subject.
 Because what happens is the following day or same day, I will receive the most heartfelt email or inbox from a follower who is so thankful they found your blog and recipes.
 It’s then when I realize and know why I love doing this.

 Is It Poblano Or Pasilla Pepper?